Rimini Emilia Romagna And San Marino, Italy Travel Guide

 As above, the most iconic.

-A piadina variation where the flatbread is folded, filled, sealed, and cooked, like a savory turnover.
+A piadina variation where the flatbread is folded, filled, sealed, and cooked, like a tasty turnover.
 Common fillings include erbe (greens, often spinach or chard) and ricotta, or tomato and mozzarella.
 Find them at piadinerie.

 Numerous "ristoranti," "trattorie," and "osterie" balance quality, atmosphere, and price.